satsinush/homelab/README.md

     * Configure your clients by setting the **ID/Relay Server** to your host's IP/domain.
 The required public key is printed after running [`./setup.sh`](./setup.sh) or can be obtained by running this command: `docker cp rustdesk-id-server:/root/id_ed25519.pub - | tar -xO`
     * [RustDesk Docs 🔗](https://rustdesk.com/docs/)
   * **🚫 Pi-hole**
     * For best results, consider replacing the default adlists with a more lest strict list, such as the [Hagezi Pro list](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/pro.txt).
+Or if you want to block as much as possible use both.
+    * You can test if the ad-blocking service is working by going here [AdBlock Tester](https://adblock-tester.com).
     * [Pi-hole Docs 🔗](https://docs.pi-hole.net/)
-  * **🛡️ Authelia**
+  * **🔑 Authelia**
     * If you need to recover an account, you can retrieve email verification codes by running subcribing to your `YOUR USERNAME` topic in ntfy.
       * [Authelia Docs 🔗](https://www.authelia.com/integration/prologue/get-started/)

 ## 💾 Backup and Restore

-This project includes a powerful script, [`backup.sh`](https://www.google.com/search?q=./backup.sh), for both manual and automated backups.
+This project includes a powerful script, [`backup.sh`](./backup.sh), for both manual and automated backups.
 It archives all essential data—including local configurations, bind mounts (`./volumes`), and Docker named volumes—into a single, compressed `.tar.gz` file.

 ### Creating a Backup